Entropy Moduli and Support-Sensitive BKM Coercivity for Rank-Deficient Non-Commutative Markov Semigroups: Relation to the Literature

 \section{Relation to the Literature}

-\paragraph{BKM metrics.} The BKM quadratic form and its spectral representation are studied in~\cite{PetzRag1996,Lesniewski1999}.
-The approach here departs from standard BKM analysis in that we do not bound the full form by the smallest eigenvalue of the interpolating state.
-Instead, the exact pinching identity reduces the problem to a sum of genuine $2\times2$ BKM estimates, each controlled by the coherence-population contrast. \paragraph{MLSI and entropy methods.} Modified logarithmic Sobolev inequalities for Davies generators are established in~\cite{KastoryanoTemme2013,BardetCapelGaoLuciaPerezGarciRouze2021,WirthMLSI2025}.
-The present work is complementary: given MLSI, we characterize the quality of the trace-distance certificate near rank-deficient stationary states.
+\paragraph{BKM metrics.} The BKM quadratic form and its spectral representation are studied in~\cite{Petz1996,Lesniewski1999}.
+The approach here differs from standard BKM coercivity estimates in that the argument does not bound the full form by the smallest eigenvalue of the interpolating state.
+Instead, the pinching reduction isolates effective \(2\times2\) blocks controlled by the coherence--population contrast.

-\paragraph{Boundary-modified moduli.} Near rank-deficient stationary states, the interior Pinsker regime breaks down and he entropy-based certification modulus can acquire a logarithmic correction under the present assumptions.
-The present work shows that, for Davies semigroups satisfying Assumptions~\ref{ass:secular}--\ref{ass:rates}, the certified slowdown follows directly from secular decoupling, population-rate control, and the support-sensitive BKM coercivity estimate of Lemma~\ref{lem:BKM}.
+\paragraph{MLSI and entropy methods.} Modified logarithmic Sobolev inequalities for Davies generators are established in~\cite{KastoryanoTemme2013,BardetCapelGaoLuciaPerezGarciRouze2021,WirthZhang2021}.
+The present work is complementary: given a finite-time entropy bound of the form in Assumption~\ref{ass:MLSI}, we derive corresponding entropy--activation bounds near rank-deficient stationary states.

-\paragraph{Coherence effects.} Off-diagonal $P$--$Q$ contributions produce effects absent from purely classical population dynamics.
-Our result identifies a precise quantitative consequence: initial $P$--$Q$ coherence of magnitude $c_0$ delays entropy-to-distance conversion by a factor $1/\sqrt{\alpha t}$ over the window $[0,T^*]$, under the stated dynamical and local conditions.
+\paragraph{Support-sensitive coercivity and coherence entropy.} Logarithmic entropy divergences near vanishing eigenvalues are classical.
+The bounds obtained here are support-sensitive: the entropy cost of cross-boundary coherence is amplified by the small population scale \(\varepsilon_Q(\rho)\).
+Standard estimates for the relative entropy of coherence